Region M Planning Group

 Meeting Minutes: Visit the "Meetings"/"Minutes" link on Region M's External Website for official planning group meeting minutes.

-Next Meeting: The next Rio Grande (Region M) RWPG regular meeting has been REVISED to be 9:30 am Wednesday, July 12, 2017 at the LRGVDC Main Campus, Bldg.B, 301 W. Railroad St., Weslaco, Texas
+Next Meeting: The next Rio Grande (Region M) RWPG regular meeting has been scheduled for 9:30 am Wednesday, January 17, 2018 at the LRGVDC Main Campus, Bldg.B, 301 W. Railroad St., Weslaco, Texas

 Region M Bylaws